osioalberto/PowerEnJoy/RASD/Use Case Description.md

 * User
 ##### Entry conditions
 * User is logged is
-* User is banned
-* There exists at least one pending payment associated to the user
+* There exists at least one pending payment associated to the user (and thus the user is banned)
 ##### Flow of events
 * User activates the _pay pending bills_ function on his terminal.
 A request is sent to SYSTEM.
 * SYSTEM searches all pending payments associated to the user
 * For each found payment, SYSTEM activates the ___payment___ use case
 * SYSTEM responds to the request acknowledging the completion of the payments
 ##### Exit conditions
-* User is not anymore "banned" and can reserve cars
+* User is not anymore banned and can reserve cars
 ##### Exceptions
 * If a payment fails, SYSTEM notifies the user of the error
 * If a payment could not be performed, SYSTEM notifies the user of the error